 You read that right.
 D-Link’s Dynamic DNS service will soon be no longer.

-The networking vendor sent out an email to its customers today announcing that the free DDNS included with most of its Wi-Fi routers, would be discontinued starting July 2nd.
+The networking vendor sent out an email to some of its customers today to announce the discontinuation of the free DDNS included with most of its Wi-Fi routers starting July 2nd.

 Here’s the full notice: